matthiasbock/file-formats/altera/programmer-object-file/README.md

 * Vendor: Altera / Intel
 * Software: Quartus-II and others
+* Filename extension: .pof
+* Formatting: binary
+* Proprietary: vendor-specific and undocumented
-* Purpose: Stores the bitstream of a programmable logic device alongside some metadata for use by a hardware programming software and device
+* Stores the configuration of a programmable logic device (bitstream) alongside some metadata
-* Base format: binary
+* Intended for use by a hardware programming software and device

 ## Structure